 Tofugu accepts intern applications year-round.
 Although we do not have an intern at all times, we want to be open and available to potential candidates.
-Currently, we are only considering interns for the Spring 2017 quarter or later.
+Currently, we are only considering interns for the Summer 2017 quarter.

 Please read on to learn how to apply.